 How Many People Have Been Injured?

-Takata’s exploding airbags have been linked to 25 deaths and 290 injuries worldwide.
-Over 41 million vehicles in the U.S. have been recalled due to defective Takata airbags, according to the NHTSA, making it the largest and most complex auto-safety recall in history.
+Takata’s exploding airbags have been linked to 33 deaths and more than 400 injuries worldwide.
+Over 67 million vehicles have been recalled worldwide due to defective Takata airbags, according to the NHTSA, making it the largest and most complex auto-safety recall in history.
 There are still around 11 million airbags that have not been replaced, which is why incidents continue to occur.

 Takata airbag inflators contain a dangerous chemical called ammonium nitrate.
 This chemical is used as a cheap fertilizer, but it is also used to make bombs.
 Unfortunately, Takata did not mix the ammonium nitrate with another chemical to keep it dry and stable.